 The postage for a regular size postcard is ¥50 and for an “ofuku” reply-paid postcard the postage is ¥100.
 The postage for a regular size envelope (weighing 25 grams or less) is ¥80.
 There is also “sokutatsu” expedited mail service, if you would like mail to reach its destination faster than regular mail, “kakitome” registered mail service if you are sending such valuables as cash, and “yu-pack” service for sending parcels.
 Furthermore, if you complete a change of address form at your local post office when you move to another residence, all mail addressed to your old address will be forwarded to your new address for one year.
 Please direct inquiries concerning mail and postage to your local post office.

 If no one is at home when registered mail or a parcel is delivered, a Notice of Attempted Delivery (“Fuzai Haitatsu Tsuchisho”) is left in your mailbox and the mail or parcel is taken back to the post office to be kept on hold for a designated period.
 If mail is not claimed, it is returned to the sender.
-You can either indicate an alternative delivery date and place on the notice and drop it in a mailbox; call the post office; or take the notice and your foreign resident registration card to the post office to receive your mail.
+You can either indicate an alternative delivery date and place on the notice and drop it in a mailbox; call the post office; or take the notice and some form of personal identification to the post office to receive your mail.

 Area 2―North America, Central America, Oceania, Near and Middle East and Europe